Remedial Massage – Deep tissue therapeutic style of massage with our qualified diploma remedial massage therapists. Available selected regions.

 I decided to wander around Covent Garden and watch the buskers when I saw a small place offering remedial massage.

 Never having had a massage before, let alone a deep tissue one, I didn’t know what I was letting myself in for.

 But one hour later I was converted, an instant massage addict, and a back that was a lot happier.

 Since then I have had remedial massages in many countries and all sorts of styles Tui Na, Balinese, you name it and I’ve probably had it.

 I love the deep tissue work and the release of the muscles and that feeling when I walk out of oh so this is how my body is supposed to feel, I can turn my neck!”

 14 Ways To Make The Most Of Your Remedial Massage

 Stiff shoulder?
 Seized up neck?
 Sore back?
 Relaxation massage can be a great style of massage if you are wanting to relax and de-stress, but to fix muscular problems you probably need a remedial massage.

-Here are some of our favourite remedial massage tips for you to get the most out of your remedial massage.
+Here are some of our favourite remedial massage tips

 - Have a hot bath with Epsom salts before we arrive to start relaxing and warming the muscles.